rummsf/face_press_v1/README.md

 In progress:

-E-commerce website for a poetry press.
+E-commerce website for a poetry press built in React, Redux and Rails.

 A user can search by writer name or book title to view further details of each.